 - What Bible miracles would you rather have witnessed?
 Jesus healing or Samson tearing down the pillars?

-- Have been married to Moses or Peter?
-(Think about their lives and what they did and where they were.)
+- Have you been married to Moses or Peter?
+(Think about their lives, what they did, and where they were.)

 - Have coffee or tea?

-- On a flight, rather have a cookie as the snack or nuts?
+- On a flight, would you rather have a cookie as a snack or nuts?